 He meets the Belgian painter Luc Lafnet with whom he exhibits at the Foire aux Croûtes (Street exhibition) in Montmartre.
 He discovers Cézanne, Derain, Matisse and Vlaminck in various galleries.

 He meets Georges Bine at the Foires aux Croûtes, his first dealer with whom he signs a contract.
 Georges Bine persuades him to change his name in favour of his father’s original name.
-He abandons architecture in order to devote his time of his life to painting.
+He abandons architecture in order to devote the time of his life to painting.
 He studies from nude models at the Adler’s School.

 He moves to rue Marcel Sembat where he takes in the Uruguyan painter Torres-Garcia for two months.
 The latter introduces him to modern painting and cubism.